Firefighter safety after the flood waters recede

 Proper PPE and cleaning measures are necessary to protect firefighters wading through chemicals, biological biohazards and disease-causing microorganisms

-From a gear perspective, firefighters are less likely to use turnout clothing during a hurricane response, but often will continue to wear their standard PPE given the fact that downed power lines combined with multiple fire hazards warrant some form of protection despite the soggy conditions.
+From a gear perspective, firefighters are less likely to use turnout clothing during a hurricane or flood response, but often will continue to wear their standard PPE given the fact that downed power lines combined with multiple fire hazards warrant some form of protection despite the soggy conditions.

 Physical hazards including debris fields and unsteady structures will further contribute to exposure risks.
 However, the more ominous and persistent risk will be exposure to the contamination associated with floodwaters and its aftermath.
 How clothing and equipment are used under these conditions is an equally important consideration for maintaining health and well-being of firefighters and other first responders.